tony-aw/broadcast/cran-comments.md

 no errors found on any other OS either.
 * There are currently no references describing my package.
 * This package has been inspired by the "broadcasting" mechanism from the 'Numpy' module for the 'Python' programming language.
-However, this package does **not** depend on, vendor, link to, include, or otherwise use 'Numpy' or any external libraries.
+However, this package does not depend on, vendor, link to, include, or otherwise use 'Numpy' or any external libraries.
-All 'C'/'C++' code in this package has been written by me entirely from scratch.
+All 'C'/'C++' code in this package has been written by me from scratch.
-* A lot of effort has been made to make this package efficient, both in terms of memory usage and speed, because more efficient code is better for the **environment**.
+* A lot of effort has been made to make this package efficient, both in terms of memory usage and speed, because more efficient code is better for the environment.
 I trust CRAN can appreciate this effort.

 ## R CMD check results